nicklafferty/craftycody/content/life/turning-our-yard-into-a-magical-forest.md

 ### Window bed

 The same plants that were in the front bed were here as well.
 I forget what they're called, but we weren't keen on them.
 We took them out and cleaned out the bed.
-In their place, I planted two, cute palmettos I bought at the Discovery Center sale.
+In their place, I planted two, cute dwarf palmettos I bought at the Discovery Center sale.
 They do well in full shade and are slow growers, but are also very drought tolerant.
 They haven't grown much since I planted them a few months ago, but they are still green!

 I also added some of that English ivy back here.
 The wall is huge and the green ivy will look great once it's able to creep up and mature.